crgvf-commits/MC/README.md

 - `Uf` is the modeled utility of the federated architecture;
 - `Uc` is the modeled utility of the centralized architecture.

-The architecture indicator values used in the Monte Carlo analysis are scenario parameters.
-The simulation results must therefore not be interpreted as direct empirical measurements of operational CTI network performance.
+The simulation results must not be interpreted as direct empirical measurements of operational CTI network performance.

 ## Empirical Sector Domains